bcgov/bctw-api/DEV_SETUP.md

 # Windows Environment Setup #

 ### Prerequisites ###

 - Windows 10 Pro or Enterprise
 - Docker Desktop for Windows
   - https://desktop.docker.com/win/stable/amd64/Docker%20Desktop%20Installer.exe
-- If running in VMWare Workstation or Player 15.5, you must enable the "Virtualize Intel VT-x/EPT or AMD-V/RVI" feature under "Processors" in the virtual machine settings.
+- If running in VMWare Workstation or Player 15.5, you **must** enable the "Virtualize Intel VT-x/EPT or AMD-V/RVI" feature under "Processors" in the virtual machine settings.

 ## Build the Docker image

 1. Login to the OCP4 console using your GitHub credentials and click the question mark icon (?) in the top right side of the app bar, then click **Command Line Tools**.

 1. Download the command line tools for **Linux**, even if you are running Windows.
-Using an appropriate archive tool (like 7-Zip), unzip the `oc` executable to your `{project_root}/bctw-api` directory.
+Using an appropriate archive tool (like 7-Zip), unzip the `oc` executable to your `{project_root}\bctw-api\` folder.

-> Example: C:\Src\bctw-api\bctw-api
+> Example: C:\src\bctw-api\bctw-api

 #### Note the double `bctw-api\bctw-api` folder! ####